Jen-Ashishali/archive-data-analytics/README.md

 ## 5. Data Analysis

-Descriptive Analysis will be carried out to explore the different seasons which will yield insights and trends within the two customer types.
-The datasets will be imported and aggregated in Python for further analysis. [analysis.ipynb](https://github.com/Jen-Ashishali/Cyclistic-bikeshare-analysis/blob/main/analysis.ipynb) is a jupyter notebook with summary of analysis.
+Descriptive Analysis will be carried out to explore different timelines which will yield insights,trends and comparisons within the two customer types.
+The datasets will be imported and aggregated in a jupyter notebook, [analysis.ipynb](https://github.com/Jen-Ashishali/Cyclistic-bikeshare-analysis/blob/main/analysis.ipynb) .

 ### 5.1.
 Key findings/ Trends and Differences
    - Number of rides taken by Members are more than Casuals but Casual Riders take longer rides than Members.